Taiwo Afolabi: Recognitions

 Afolabi is a Member of the Order of the Niger since 2010.
 In recognition of his contribution to the Nigerian industrial sector, he was awarded the 2014 "Businessman of the Year" by The Sun Awards.
 The Taiwo Afolabi Annual Maritime Conference (TAAM Conference) is organized in honor of Taiwo Afolabi by students of the University of Lagos and sponsored by SIFAX Group.

 Personal life

 He is married to Folashade Afolabi and he is the father of Olayinka Afolabi and L.A.X.
 He is a member of the Institute of Directors Nigeria; Ikoyi Club 1938; IBB Golf Club, Abuja; the Building Committee of the Nigerian-British Chamber of Commerce and Industry, among many others.

 Taiwo Afolabi is a sports lover, who enjoys watching and playing football.

-Philanthropy life
+Philanthropy

 His company SIFAX donated a one thousand seater (1,000) lecture hall to the Ladoke Akintola University of Technology (LAUTECH).
 A total of 184 persons have enjoyed free dental and medical care at the Taiwo Afolabi Free Rural Dental Outreach which was held at the popular Dugbe market in Ibadan recently.
 The beneficiaries included market men and women.